Kea Performance Optimization

 1. Choose the right lease file backend

 Every lease must be written to disk.
 The choice of where this file is written has a major impact on performance.
-The default memfile backend is the fastest, able to support a maximum of >8000 leases per second (in an artificial test scenario).
+The default memfile backend is the fastest, able to support a maximum of >10x leases per second versus storing leases in a database.
 The operation of writing the lease to a database file is expensive, and caps performance at <10% of the memfile solution.
-PostgreSQL is the fastest database backend for leases (at 750 leases per second), followed by MySQL (500 LPS), with Cassandra the slowest (220 LPS).
+PostgreSQL is the fastest database backend for leases, followed by MySQL (~75% of the throughput of PostgreSQL), with Cassandra the slowest (30% of PostgreSQL).

 The values shown are synthetic performance results the ISC QA team measured in our lab.
 These were full four-packet transactions (DORA for DHCPv4 or SARR for DHCPv6), and Kea was responding to simulated clients in a single sufficiently large subnet, so running out of addresses was not a factor.
 These numbers are higher than you will see in a realistic production network and should be regarded as a theoretical maximum.